Music is an integral part of the Cathedral’s rich liturgical life, and is expressed in a variety of ways each Sunday throughout the year.

 8.00pm Compline—The women's and men's scholae alternately sing the office of Compline

-Music at the Cathedral is ably led by full-time Music Director & Organist Rupert Lang, who has grown and deepened the Cathedral’s musical repertoire over the last thirty years.
+Music at the Cathedral is ably led by part-time Music Director & Organist Rupert Lang, who has grown and deepened the Cathedral’s musical repertoire over the last thirty years.
 Along with Rupert, there are a number of other dedicated musicians who bring the Cathedral's musical worship to life.

 The Cathedral is open to auditioning new choristers who are keen to join the Cathedral Choir.
 While spaces are limited for the choir singing on Sundays at 10.30am, there are often spaces available for singers in the evening Compline choir.